adityamwagh/pose-estimation-loftr/README.md

-# 3D Reconstruction using Local Feature Transformers
+# Camera Pose Estimation using Local Feature Transformers

 The process to reconstruct 3D objects and buildings from images is called Structure-from-Motion (SfM).
 Typically, these images are captured by skilled operators under controlled conditions, ensuring homogeneous, high-quality data.
 It is much more difficult to build 3D models from assorted images, given a wide variety of viewpoints, lighting and weather conditions, occlusions from people and vehicles, and even user-applied filters.